“Turning Japanese, I think I’m turning Japanese, I really think so.”

 Flashback.
 Growing up, my grandmother (obaachan) lived with us.
 I was exposed to Japanese at an early age.
 However, I picked up Japanese from watching dad’s samurai shows on KIKU TV.
 I learned mostly curse words like “chikusho!”
 To my obaachan’s horror, I was quickly enrolled in Japanese Language School.
 I really wanted to play Little League Baseball instead, so I hated Japanese School.
 I didn’t learn the language at all (which I now regret.)

-Because Japanese School failed me (rather, I failed Japanese School) I chose not to enroll in any type of formal study.
+Because Japanese School failed me (rather, I flunked Japanese School) I chose not to enroll in any type of formal study.
 I’m going about it via independent study.
 I’m trying to immerse myself in a variety of mediums to find my own path.
-So far I’ve watched YouTube videos, started journaling, downloaded iPhone apps, read manga, and listened to KZOO Radio on my commute.
+So far I’ve watched YouTube videos, started journaling, downloaded iPhone apps, read manga, watched J-dramas, and listened to KZOO Radio on my commute.
 I even do my grocery shopping at Nijiya Market.
 Every bit helps…

 YouTube seems to be my favorite mode of learning right now.
 I’ve found a few helpful YouTubers like Risa on JapanesePod101 and Japanese Ammo With Misa.
 But my go-to channel is Susuru TV.
 Susuru is a dude who eats ramen everyday.
 It’s all in Japanese, and there are no subtitles.